Comfaj/alx-zero_day/0x03-git/README.md

-Eat for the journey is far
+Eat for the journey is far.